Residential Shredding

 • Consider alerting emergency personnel about the event, let them make suggestions and be onsite for the event.

-Step Five – Advertise your Shredding Event
+Step Five – Advertise your Shredding Event.

 • Contact local media and press advertisements